FIX Bad Module Info Error Game Crash

 6) Click Reset.

-7) Wait until the process completes, and then check to see if this method fixes your problem.
+7) Wait until the process is finished, and then check to see if it’s fixed your problem.